Ajuga reptans ‘Chocolate Chip’

 Ajuga reptans L. is the accepted scientific name for this plant.
 The genus and species were first described as such by Carl von Linnaeus in Species Plantarum in 1753.

-Plants of the World Online by Kew currently lists 64 accepted species of Ajuga (as of 12-28-20 when I am updating this page).
-It is a member of the plant family Lamiaceae with 236 genera.
-Those numbers could change as updates are made.
+As of 11-28-21 when this page was last updated, Plants of the World Online by Kew currently lists 63 accepted species of Ajuga.
+It is a member of the plant family Lamiaceae with 233 genera.
+Those numbers could change as updates are made on POWO.

 The Ajuga reptans ‘Chocolate Chip’ was introduced to the trade by Valfredda Nursery of Italy where it was sold under the name Ajuga x tenorii ‘Valfredda’.
 Although the original cultivar name is ‘Valfredda’ it is commonly sold in the U.S. under the name ‘Chocolate Chip’.